Nasenbluten: History

 The group was formed in Newcastle in 1992 by Aaron Lubinski (a.k.a.
 Xylocaine), David Melo (a.k.a.
 Disassembler), and Mark Newlands (a.k.a.
 Mark N, Overcast).
 They took their name from the German word Nasenbluten, meaning nosebleed, in reference to the phrase "nosebleed techno", used to describe the harder and faster variants of the techno genre.
 Early in 1993, Lubinski founded the Dead Girl Records label (initially typeset as dEAdGirL) in Swansea.

 The group began playing house parties in Newcastle and creating music on Amiga personal computers using tracker software in the MOD format.
-They self-released a number of cassettes on the Dead Girl label starting with their debut album, Transient Ischemic Attack appeared in 15 March 1993.
+They self-released a number of cassettes on the Dead Girl label starting with their debut album, Transient Ischemic Attack appeared on 15 March 1993.
 On 31 July that year they recorded a live performance, which was released as Live at Wobble.
 In late October they recorded another album, You're Going to Die.
 In mid-1994 following their Dead Girl cassettes they signed to New York City-based hardcore techno label Industrial Strength Records.
 In August that year, Newlands founded Bloody Fist Records for local releases.
 In early 1995, a Bloody Fist Sampler record was released on Industrial Strength including two Nasenbluten tracks, which that were licensed from the 500/600/1200 EP that was released on Bloody Fist Records earlier in late 1994.

 Nasenbluten inspired local musicians, leading to a thriving hardcore techno scene in Newcastle.
 In 2005, Luke Collison (a.k.a.
 Dsico) acknowledged that his major influences were "probably Nasenbluten and the Newcastle Hardcore scene.
 I grew up around there ... the radio show that Mark N used to do on 2NUR.
 Amiga 500 Hardcore was probably what got me into electronic music and especially making it".
 United Kingdom DJ, Loftgroover declared "there's too much niceness in the rave scene ...
 Gabba is how I really feel – hard, angry".
 He described "Nasenbluten-style extreme noise terror: 'punkcore', 'scarecore' and 'doomtrooper'".

 The band's emphasis on breakbeats, ironic audio samples and gangster rap samples became influential in the hardcore scene, most prominently with Australian artists signed to Bloody Fist.
 Due to their influence and the relatively small numbers of records that were pressed for earlier releases (including limited self-distributed cassettes), they have become popular with collectors.
 Bloody Fist Records provided "horrifically high-tempo electronic music that quickly became a thing of international legend.
 Specialising in breakcore, gabba and referential sample alchemy/exploitation", comments Shaun Prescott of Mess+Noise, going on to describe the band's 1995 double LP 100% No Soul Guaranteed as a "nasty marriage of power electronics shock tactics with vaguely danceable and purely psychotic electronic beats" making "one of the few genuinely sickening music experiences you're likely to have in your life".